A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Discussion

-It is the case that any time-varying feature in a discrete-time model can most generally be implemented as tunnel states with, at the extreme, every state having a different tunnel state for each time step.
-The cohort would then progressively move through these tunnel states to capture their progression through time, and the model features (e.g., transition probabilities, costs or utilities) that change over time.
-Using time-varying transition probabilities is a shortcut that is possible when the cohort experiences these time-varying processes simultaneously as a function of the time from the simulation start.
+Any time-varying feature in a discrete-time model can most generally be implemented as tunnel states with, at the extreme, every state having a different tunnel state for each time step.
+The cohort would then progressively move through these tunnel states to capture their progression through time and the model features (e.g., transition probabilities, costs, or utilities) that change over time.
+Using time-varying transition probabilities is a shortcut when the cohort experiences these time-varying processes simultaneously as a function of the time from the simulation start.
 Even if the time-varying process has a different periodicity than the cycle length, either tunnel states or time-varying transition probabilities can be used to capture these effects.
-However, this time-varying process needs to be represented or approximated over an integer number of cycle lengths.
+However, this time-varying process must be represented or approximated over an integer number of cycle lengths.